Teratophilia/Teratophilia/README.md

   ★ -13 - I don't find the majority of y'all mature.

-  ★ Supporter perk beggers - Buy it yourself buddy.
+  ★ Supporter perk beggers - Buy it yourself buddy

-  ★ Anyone who knows or associate(s/ed) themselves with @digitalcolours @minecraftmaxxing or their friend group.
-(Unless we're already friends)

   ★ Being defensive for literally no reason